Comparative Adverbs

 What are comparative adverbs?

 Adverbs are used to modify verbs, adjectives, and other adverbs.
 They add more information based on time, place, frequency, and manner.
-Adverbs have usually three forms positive, comparative and superlative.
+Adverbs usually have three forms: positive, comparative, and superlative.
 The last two degrees are used for comparison.

 Here we discuss comparative adverbs, their formation, spelling changes, and examples.